mmterpstra/TableToXlsx/README.md

----
 #Summary / main notes

 Convert your text based tables to excel format / Minimal example of the Excel::Writer::XLSX module in perl.
 Some tables are best advised to be inspected in R but sometimes the user has more experience with spreadsheets.
 So for user friendlyness i made an automatic conversion tool to a spreadsheet friendly format using the 'Excel-Writer-XLSX-0.77' module / perl-v5.10.0.
 Although I've not tested it should be forward compatible.
 The tableToXlsxAsStrings.pl should be mainly be used to convert genename tables to xlsx tables and for conversion of comma separated integer subfields.
-For incompatibilities with the dutch locale -> don't use it!
+For incompatibilities with the dutch locale -> don't use the locale!

----
 #Requirements

 perl v5.10.0.
 Main goal: get 'Excel-Writer-XLSX-0.77' working.
 The rest are missing dependancies (of perl 5.10.0) in newer versions of perl most of them come preinstalled.